dustywusty/interfaces/README.md

 ### Hm?

+This plugin will hold me over until v0.12 is released and stable -- and adds needed functionality for those can't or wont update

 * Produces output similar to `os.networkInterfaces()`, but with an added MAC address per interface
-* `os.networkInterfaces()` was changed in master and will be first released in v0.12 to include this functionality See [#6686](https://github.com/joyent/node/issues/6686)
+* `os.networkInterfaces()` was changed in `master` and will be first released in v0.12 to include this functionality See [#6686](https://github.com/joyent/node/issues/6686)
-* `lib/utils.js` also includes a synchronous execute that has been added master and will be released in v0.12 See [Changeset](https://github.com/joyent/node/compare/joyent:d58c206...joyent:e8df267)
+* `lib/utils.js` also includes a synchronous execute that has been added `master` and will be released in v0.12 See [Changeset](https://github.com/joyent/node/compare/joyent:d58c206...joyent:e8df267)

-### I've created this plugin to hold me over until
-* v0.12 is out
-* it wont be practical to update on day one
+* I've tried to keep the output and usage as close as I can to what is in `master` -- so you should /knockonwood/ just be able to switch your call when you update

 ### Tested On
 | OS               | Node     |